Showing posts with label opryland. Show all posts

 Day 3: Friday, December 13, 2013

-Friday, Lora and I went to the Florence Courthouse to meet with Lora’s and Marcus' lawyers and a meditator.
+Friday, Lora and I went to the Florence Courthouse to meet with Lora's and Marcus' lawyers and a mediator.

 They agreed that Lora could claim one of the kids on her taxes and that the court would decide the amount of child support she should pay.

-Marcus did not bring his W’2 as requested.
+Marcus did not bring his WW2 as requested.

-Hannah could not stay late because she had to work at Texas Road House that night, so Lora and I went early so we could spend some time with Hannah.
+Hannah couldn't stay late because she had to work at Texas Roadhouse that night, so Lora and I went early to spend some time with her.

-Everyone else came later and we had a great meal of Turkey Dressing, Mac and cheese, Cream Potatoes, Green Beans, Cakes, Pies, and donuts.
+Everyone else came later, nd we had a great meal of Turkey Dressing, Mac and cheese, Cream Potatoes, Green Beans, Cakes, Pies, and donuts.

-After the meal, everyone opened his or her presents and then we all played board games.
+After the meal, everyone opened their presents, and then we all played board games.

 Christmas Party at Mike's House